3enoit3/notes/General.md

 * ex:
   * the structure of communication protocol is not important at the beginning, but if it is not hidden behind a simple interface, it becomes very difficult to uniformize it later (but it is not as simple either, because abstraction is losing information - cf previous)
 ## Responsibility over reuse
+* ex:
   * a main service and an alert service work together to raise alerts; if the main service gives functional information for the alert service to decide if an alert should be raised, the alert service will have a tendency to pull more private data out of the main service when more complex scenario will come.